 “Yes, melanomas and other skin cancers can be diagnosed on the scalp,” Dr. Jerry Miller, MD, FAAD, a board-certified dermatologist with the American Academy of Dermatologists Association (AAD), tells The Healthy @Reader’s Digest.
 In fact, he says, “Approximately 9,500 people in the U.S. are diagnosed with skin cancer daily, and scalp melanomas comprise about 15 percent of all melanomas and 35 percent of all head and neck melanomas.”

-Another point Dr. Miller mentions: the scalp happens to be especially prone to burning simply because it tends to be the body part that’s in closest proximity to the sun.
+Another point Dr. Miller mentions: The scalp happens to be especially prone to burning simply because it tends to be the body part that’s closest to the sun.

 A few other statistics Dr. Miller shares with us:

 - On average, most patients are diagnosed with scalp cancer around the age of 62

 - Scalp cancer is six times more prevalent in males

 - It also carries a risk of metastasis (spread) that is two times greater than melanomas in other sites of the skin.

 Dr. Miller adds that in general, scalp melanomas (arguably the most serious skin cancer cases of the scalp) are more biologically aggressive, and are usually diagnosed later, than trunk or extremity melanomas.
 That’s because naturally, in many cases, scalp melanomas are harder to see and often covered with hair.
 Dr. Miller went on to say that people with scalp skin cancer may also have a worse prognosis because it can be especially difficult to fully remove cancerous growths from the scalp during surgery.

 This, of course, increases the risk of developing cancer.
 Also—this point is likely to get your attention—skin cancers of the scalp may be more likely to spread to the brain, given their location and rich blood supply.

 How should you check yourself for scalp skin cancer?